la-haute-societe/grunt-ssh-deploy-release/README.md

 # grunt-ssh-deploy-release

 Create an archive of "localPath" (except excluded folders).

-Copy this archive to remote server using SCP.
+Copy this archive to the remote server using SCP.

 Decompress the release on remote server.

 Create "shared" folders symlink.

 Create release symlink.

 Clean temporary files and old releases.